adrianmrozo/ds/reports/project4.md

 ![](https://miro.medium.com/max/1014/1*yF8hvKR9eNfqqej2JnVKzg.png)

 Here the red distribution curve is of the positive class(1, True) and green distribution curve is of negative class(0, False).
 The better the model, the smaller the shared area of both distributions becomes.
 Ideally they only touch at the threshold (AUC = 1).
-For an model, that does only guess randomly (AUC = 0.5) both distributions would overlap completely and share their highpoint at the threshold.
+For a model, that does only guess randomly (AUC = 0.5) both distributions would overlap completely and share their highpoint at the threshold.

 <u> ROC </u>